PROSPECTIVE STUDENTS – Admissions

 - Prior to the application deadline, complete one year (1 FTE) of nursing experience in a critical care setting within the last three years.
-(Operating room, emergency room, post-anesthesia recovery and ground/flight transport nursing experience do not fulfill this requirement.)
+(Operating room, emergency room, post-anesthesia recovery and ground/flight transport nursing experience DO NOT fulfill this requirement.)

 - Possess American Heart Association basic cardiac life support (BLS), advanced cardiac life support (ACLS) and pediatric advanced life support (PALS) recognition.
-Maintain BLS, ACLS, and PALS recognition through graduation.
+Maintain BLS, ACLS, and PALS recognition through graduation. (see note below)

 - Complete the interview process.

-- Complete a physical examination.
+- Complete a physical examination and laboratory titers.